abbbi/virtnbdbackup/README.md

 # Restore examples

 For restoring, `virtnbdrestore` can be used.
 It processes the streamed backup format back into a usable qemu qcow image.

-Option `--until` allows to perform a point in time restore up to a desired checkpoint.
+The restore process will create an qcow image that has all changes applied and can be mounted (using `guestmount`) or attached to a running virtual machine to recover required files.

+## Dumping backup information

 As a first start, the `dump` parameter can be used to dump the saveset information of an existing backupset: